-Getting your pricing level right for off-peak bookings can be tricky.
-You don’t want to cut prices for weekends if you already have plenty of interest, but too high a price can deter guests even from browsing.
+Make sure to get your pricing level right for off-peak bookings.
+You don’t want to cut prices for weekends if you already have plenty of interest, but expensive rates could deter guests from even browsing.

 3. Lower your minimum nights